Seattle DUI Attorney

 Free Initial Consultation

-Call (206) 624-1662 to schedule your free personalized case evaluation and defense overview.
-Of course, Attorney Phil Weinberg will be available to answer questions or meet in-person as he builds a defense plan tailored to your unique situation.
+Call (206) 624-1662 to schedule your free initial consultation.
+Attorney Phil Weinberg will create an intelligent winning defense plan tailored to your unique situation.
 I look forward to connecting with you for an in-depth free initial consultation in person, by phone, or both.

 Caring and Compassionate Counsel